SYNOVA-LABS/ADA/TTS/readme.md

 # Text-to-Speech (TTS) Module

-This module converts text responses into natural-sounding speech output, enabling ADA to communicate audibly with users.
+This module converts text responses into natural-sounding speech output, enabling ADA to communicate audibly with users. it uses googles TTS module

 ## Overview